openhwgroup/programs/cores/cv32e40p/user_manual/source/instruction_set_extensions.rst

 has a limited range for the number of instructions contained in the loop and the loop must start in the next instruction after the setup instruction.

+Hardware loop instructions and related CSRs are only supported if ``PULP_XPULP`` == 1.

-Details about the HWLoop constraints are reported in :ref:`hwloop-specs`.
+Details about the hardware loop constraints are provided in :ref:`hwloop-specs`.

-In the following tables, the HWLoop instructions are reported.
+In the following tables, the hardware loop instructions are reported.
 In assembly, **L** is referred by x0 or x1.

 Operations